hjellinek/ctk-core/README.md

 Each test class can be run as a standalone JUnit test, each TestSuite can be run as a standalone JUnit TestSuite.

 ### Reviewing Results
+After the integration tests run, see the `ctk-core\testpack\target\failsafe-reports` directory for HTML reports.
+Or run the mvn site command from the top directory, launch the site from `ctk-core\target\site` and see the surefire reports.

 ### Adding A New API
-Create a new FooProtocolClient implement FooMethods to get messages stubbed
+- Create a new FooProtocolClient
+- implement FooMethods to get messages stubbed
-Add a java package `org.ga4gh.ctk.systests.api.Foo`
+- Add a java package `org.ga4gh.ctk.systests.api.Foo`

-Add a test class in that package (see examples)
+- Add a test class in that package (see examples)

 ## Using The Executable Jars
+some text

 ## Design Overview
 The CTK is structured as a set of Maven modules: